Dhaval-Kanani/ML-Classification-Tasks/Dry_Beans_Classification/README.md

 **RESULT:**

 RandomForestClassifier(RFC), Decision Tree (DT), XGBClassifier(XGB), Support Vector Machine (SVM), Multilayer perceptron (MLP) classification models are implemented on this problem.
-Overall correct classification rates have been determined as 92.50%, 88.54%, 92.95%, 90.30% and 69.00% for RFC, DT, XGB, SVM and MLP respectively.
-The XGB classification model, which has the highest accuracy results, has classified the Barbunya, Bombay, Cali, Dermason, Horoz, Seker and Sira bean varieties with 94%%, 89%, 100%, 97%, 96%, 87% and 94%, respectively.
+Overall correct classification rates have been determined as 92.38%, 90.5%, 92.65%, 88.2% and 83.4%(because features much less comaperd to examples) for RFC, DT, XGB, SVM and MLP respectively.
+The XGB classification model, which has the highest accuracy results, has classified the Barbunya, Bombay, Cali, Dermason, Horoz, Seker and Sira bean varieties with 93%, 100%, 96%, 92%, 94%, 94% and 88%, respectively.

 In this dataset some of the feature which are correalte too to each other.
 So it needs to drop the features which have correlation coefficient greater than 0.95.